UniversalDependencies/UD_Skolt_Sami-Giellagas/README.md

 The tools used have been facilitated through the open-source Giella infrastructure at the Norwegian Arctic University in Tromsø.

-Work with the Skolt Sami treebank builds upon previous experience with the UD_Erzya-JR treebank as well as growing discussions with Francis Tyers, Tommi Pirinen, Jonathan Washington and Niko Partanen.
+Work with the Skolt Sami treebank builds upon previous experience with the UD_Erzya-JR treebank as well as growing discussions with Francis Tyers, Tommi Pirinen, Jonathan Washington, Mika Hämäläinen and Niko Partanen.
 Without the Skolt Sami speakers and writers themselves, however, we would be no where…